The Salt of Tears

 The Salt of Tears (Le Sel des larmes) is a 2020 black-and-white drama film directed by Philippe Garrel.
 It stars Logann Antuofermo, Oulaya Amamra, Louise Chevillotte, Souheila Yacoub, and André Wilms.
 It tells the story of a young man who falls in love with three women.
 The film had its world premiere in the Competition section at the 70th Berlin International Film Festival on 22 February 2020.
+The film was a nominee for the Zabaltegi-Tabakalera Prize at the San Sebastián International Film Festival in 2020, as well as the New York Film Festival.
+It was also an official selection at the Buenos Aires International Festival of Independent Cinema in 2021.

 Premise

-An aspiring carpenter Luc travels to Paris to take the examination for a joinery school.
+An aspiring carpenter Luc travels to Paris to take the examination for École Boulle, a prestigious joinery school.
 He has a brief relationship with Djemila.
 Subsequently, he goes back to his rural hometown, where he lives with his father.
 Luc sleeps with his former girlfriend Geneviève.
-He moves to Paris and falls in love with another woman named Betsy.
+He moves to Paris and falls in love with another woman, a nurse named Betsy.

 Cast

 Production

 The film was co-written by Philippe Garrel with his longtime collaborators Arlette Langmann and Jean-Claude Carrière.
 Principal photography began on 2 April 2019.